 Spinosaurus was among the largest carnivorous dinosaurs ever discovered.
-They look like T. rex, but with a long, narrow snout and short legs.
-Originally discovered in 1915, its includes species like Spinosaurus from northern Africa and Baryonyx from England.
+They look like T. rex but with a long, narrow snout and short legs.
+Originally discovered in 1915, it includes species like Spinosaurus from northern Africa and Baryonyx from England.
 They weigh around 7 tonnes, with a sizeable crest-like sail across its back.

 A multi-institution team’s recent study, including the Field Museum of Natural History, Chicago, the University of Oxford, and the University of Cambridge, suggests that some dinosaurs from the spinosaurid family swam underwater to search for prey.